-Jansen Pharmaceuticals’ new anticoagulant drug Xarelto (rivaroxaban) has recently been linked to blood clots, internal bleeding, and other serious side effects.
-While Xarelto has been shown to require less intensive monitoring than its major competitor warfarin, reports have shown that it may result in severe blood clots and internal bleeding events that could be extremely difficult to treat.
-Signs and symptoms of Xarelto-induced internal bleeding may include blood in the urine or stools, vomiting blood, and any unusual bleeding.
+The anticoagulant medication Xarelto (generic: rivaroxaban) has recently been linked to blood clots, internal bleeding, and other serious side effects.
+While the drug has been shown to require less intensive patient monitoring than its major competitor Coumadin (generic: warfarin), reports have shown that in some patients, Xarelto may cause life-threatening blood clots and internal bleeding events that could be extremely difficult to treat.
+Xarelto has no known antidote or reversal agent, which means that there is no effective way of stopping hemorrhages that can be caused by the drug.

-Free Xarelto Lawsuit Evaluation: If you or a loved one has been diagnosed with internal bleeding after being treated with Xarelto, you should contact our law firm immediately.
+Free Xarelto Lawsuit Evaluation: If you or a loved one has been injured by Xarelto, you should contact our law firm immediately.
 You may be entitled to compensation by filing a suit against the manufacturer of Xarelto and we can help.

 What is Xarelto?

-Manufactured and marketed by Jansen Pharmaceuticals, Xarelto is an anticoagulant blood thinner designed to prevent the formation of blood clots.
+Manufactured and marketed in a joint partnership between Jansen Pharmaceuticals (a Johnson & Johnson company) and Bayer HealthCare AG, Xarelto is an anticoagulant blood thinner designed to prevent the formation of blood clots.
 Xarelto was approved by the U.S. Food & Drug Administration (FDA) in July 2011 for the prevention of a type of blood clot known as deep vein thrombosis (DVT), a condition that commonly occurs after certain types of surgeries.
 The drug is also commonly prescribed to reduce the risk of stroke in patients with a certain type of heart rhythm disorder.
 Xarelto belongs to a class of drugs known as factor Xa inhibitors, which includes the much-troubled Pradaxa (generic: dabigatran).

 Xarelto & Internal Bleeding